Well maybe Olympic collars aren’t the most important piece of equipment ever, but I didn’t want a boring title for a somewhat boring article. Sue me!

 I also don’t think I’d want a pair of collars that weighed 1¼-pounds each; that seems like an overly complicated number to have to work with.
 Finally, although these look as though they may fit specialty bars, they will not.

 In any case, this is another brand that global gyms will use, so if you have experience with them and like them, by all means get yourself a pair.

 Rogue KG Competition Collars

-Rogue’s KG Competition Collars are a nice alternative to the Eleiko Competition collars for home gym lifters being that they’re like $45 less ($210), but they aren’t IWF-certified like the Eleiko’s so they’re no good for weightlifting events.
+Rogue’s KG Competition Collars are a nice alternative to the IWF Competition collars for home gym lifters being that they’re like $45 less ($210), but they aren’t IWF-certified like the NxG’s so they’re no good for weightlifting events.
 That said, they actually are IPF-certified, so they can be used in powerlifting meets along with Rogue’s kilogram Ohio Power Bar and Calibrated Discs.

 Like all certified collars, these are 2.5 kg per collar and sold in pairs.
 They are CNC milled and then finished in chrome.
 Yes the handle moves out of the way so change plates can be loaded flush against but outside the collars (a large improvement over the original Rogue Comp Collars, I might add.)

 If you were going to buy IWF Competition Collars but thought to yourself “these just don’t seem expensive enough”, then try these!

 The Uesaka Sevi Collars are only $283 and they too have a very unique look to them.
 These are IWF-approved and weigh exactly 2.5 kilograms per collar.
 They are finished in hard, brilliant chrome and create an super firm lock on the bar.
 They are also backed by a 5-year warranty which is 3-years longer than the Swede’s warranty; which based on my calculations makes these an incredible bargain by comparison. (mild sarcasm)